You will usually qualify for an equity release scheme if:

 Any equity release scheme recommended by us will give you the right to live in your home for as long as you wish.
 This is because we only recommend equity release schemes approved by Safe Home Income Plans.

 Yes it is possible to release equity from a retirement home.
-Equity Release schemes can only be taken on your main residence however, so it’s not usually possible to release cash from a second home, or a home outside of the UK.
+Best Equity Release schemes can only be taken on your main residence however, so it’s not usually possible to release cash from a second home, or a home outside of the UK.

 Possibly.
 It depends on the type of equity release plan and the amount you have already released as well as the equity remaining in your property and your age.
-We can advise you whether a top up would be available on your existing equity release scheme or by switching your existing plan to a new equity release provider.
+We can advise you whether a top up would be available on your existing best equity release schemes or by switching your existing plan to a new equity release provider.

 It normally takes between 4 and 6 weeks from the application stage to completion when you will receive your capital.
 Sometimes it may take longer than this.
 Your choice of solicitor is crucial in this respect.